Assistant Professor of Biology Ankur Dalia will receive the 2019 Indiana University Bloomington Outstanding Junior Faculty Award.

 Dalia's research also explores the natural mechanism of horizontal gene transfer, the ability of bacterial species to share DNA with one another, in order to develop genome-editing tools that could have major implications for diseases such as cholera.

 Dalia was recruited to join IU's Department of Biology in 2015 while serving in a postdoctoral position at Tufts University and the Howard Hughes Medical Institute.
 He received his Bachelor of Science in microbial biotechnology from Rutgers University and his Ph.D. in cell and molecular biology from the University of Pennsylvania.
-Dalia has received extensive funding from the National Institutes of Health, the Department of Education and the National Science Foundation in support of his research.
+Dalia has received extensive funding from the National Institutes of Health, the Department of Energy, and the National Science Foundation in support of his research.